avinassh/brave-browser-hardening/README.md

 Just because there are some flag who _promise_ X does not necessarily mean you should enable/change them, there are possible drawbacks!

-- Browser flags are in general **BETA** and can decrease performance/privacy or even corrupt your browser profile.
-All mentioned flags here are carefully tested and reviewed before they are mentioned.
+- Browser flags are in general [beta](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/flag_expiry.md) and can decrease performance/privacy or even corrupt your entire browser profile, however all mentioned flags here are carefully tested and reviewed before they are mentioned.
 - In case you report some bugs in the official [Brave Browser GitHub repository](https://github.com/brave/brave-browser/issues) make sure that you use a fresh Browser profile, not any "optimized" one.
-- Some flags (changes) depends on server-side related configuration changes and platform updates, which means that especially some security based flags only fully work when the server/domain actually supports them.
+- Some flags (changes) depends on server-side related configuration and platform updates, which means that especially some security based flags only fully work when the server/domain actually supports them.
 - Some flags are OS and platform specific, on older Android or Linux, Windows Builds or Versions they are probably listed under *Unavailable*, in this case you can, of course not use that flag on your platform.
 - ~~[QUIC is disabled](https://arxiv.org/abs/2101.11871) due to [privacy](https://github.com/brave/brave-browser/issues/3855) and [fingerprinting concerns](https://eprint.iacr.org/2015/582.pdf)~~ - This concern is fixed with Brave 91.1.27.8 (nightly) and got original proposal got approved as [RFC 9000](https://www.fastly.com/blog/quic-is-now-rfc-9000).
 - Use [KeePass](https://keepass.info/) (or a [fork](https://www.keepassdx.com/)) instead of the [internal password manager](https://www.tomsguide.com/news/dont-let-web-browsers-save-passwords).
 I personally prefer [not to work with Browser based password manager/integration](https://www.nirsoft.net/utils/chromepass.html).
 For more information, read [here](https://security.stackexchange.com/questions/170481/how-secure-is-chrome-storing-a-password).